lukencode/FluentEmail/README.markdown

 Send email from .NET or .NET Core.
 A bunch of useful extension packages make this dead simple and very powerful.

-**[The future of FluentEmail](https://lukelowrey.com/fluentemail-future/)**
+**[The future of FluentEmail](https://lukelowrey.com/fluentemail-future/)** Looking for collaborators, discussion and hoping to keep improving the library!

 ## Packages